runatlantis/org/GOVERNANCE.md

 #### Requirements

-The following apply to the part of codebase for which one would be an approver in an `OWNERS` file.
+The following applies to the part of the codebase for which one would be an approver in an `OWNERS` file.

 - Member for at least 3 months
 - Author of at least 3 substantial PRs to the codebase, with the